MystKitteh/TeamCommunity/README.md

-# Community (2009-2015)
+# *Futurama* vs *South Park* Analysis

 ## Overview
-This repository contains data and analysis regarding the TV show *Community*, which aired from 2009 to 2015.
-The analysis focuses primarily on character lines and the frequency of each character's dialogue throughout the series.
+This repository contains a comparative analysis between the TV shows *Futurama* and *South Park*.
+Both shows have gained significant popularity and have unique characteristics that appeal to diverse audiences.
+This analysis aims to highlight the differences and similarities between these two iconic animated series.

 ## Data
-The data used for this analysis was collected from transcripts of each episode of *Community*.
-The transcripts were processed to extract dialogue lines for each character.
+The data used for this analysis includes information gathered from transcripts of episodes from both *Futurama* and *South Park*.
+Dialogues were extracted and analyzed to compare various aspects such as character lines and thematic elements.

 ## Analysis
 ### Character Lines
-The analysis provides insights into the dialogue lines delivered by each character throughout the series.
+The analysis provides insights into the dialogue lines delivered by characters in both *Futurama* and *South Park*.
 This includes:

-- Total lines spoken by each character
+- Total lines spoken by key characters in each series
-- Distribution of lines across seasons
+- Distribution of lines across seasons for main characters
-- Notable quotes and dialogue patterns for key characters
+- Notable quotes and dialogue patterns for key characters in each show

-### Frequency of Speaking
-Additionally, the analysis explores how frequently each character speaks relative to others.
+### Tone and Themes
+Additionally, the analysis explores the tone and themes present in both *Futurama* and *South Park*.
 This includes:

+- Examination of the humor styles employed in each series
-- Comparison of speaking time between main characters
+- Comparison of recurring themes and social commentary
+- Exploration of how each show addresses societal issues and current events

+### Visual Style and Animation
+The visual style and animation techniques used in *Futurama* and *South Park* are compared.
+This includes:

-- Trends in character dialogue across seasons
+- Differences in animation styles
-- Impact of character dynamics and story arcs on speaking time
+- Impact of visual elements on storytelling and comedic delivery
+- Evolution of animation techniques throughout the series' run

 ## Usage
-Researchers, fans, and enthusiasts of *Community* can use this analysis to:
+Fans, researchers, and enthusiasts of both *Futurama* and *South Park* can use this analysis to:

+- Understand the distinct characteristics of each show and how they contribute to their appeal
+- Explore the differences and similarities in storytelling, humor, and thematic elements
-- Gain insights into the character dynamics and dialogue distribution throughout the series.
+- Gain insights into the cultural significance and impact of both *Futurama* and *South Park* on animated television.
-- Explore trends and patterns in character development and storytelling.
-- Inform discussions and analyses of the show's narrative structure and character interactions.

-## Credits
-This analysis was conducted by Mistie, Tyler,---, --- and is made available under the [appropriate license or attribution].

 ## Disclaimer
-This analysis is intended for school research and entertainment purposes only. *Community* is the intellectual property of its creators and production companies.
-This analysis is not affiliated with or endorsed by the creators or production companies of *Community*.
+This analysis is intended for educational and entertainment purposes only. *Futurama* and *South Park* are the intellectual property of their respective creators and production companies.
+This analysis is not affiliated with or endorsed by the creators or production companies of either show.